-I'm sure all you other parents out their now what I mean when you plan a day out and you have been their ten minuets and all you can hear is ‘i'm board’ ‘i want go see my friends’ ‘I want some food’ ‘can we go home’ so while looking for day trip ideas I came across a picture of Lancaster castle, yes a real castle and it's only a train ride away!!!
+I'm sure all you parents out their now what I mean when you plan a day out and you have been their ten minutes and all you can hear is ‘i'm board’ ‘i want to go see my friends’ ‘I want some food’ ‘can we go home’ so while looking for places to visit locally, I came across a picture of Lancaster castle, yes a real castle and it's only a short train ride away!!!

-The medieval castle itself is stunning with its different brickwork from different centuries of building and once inside the court yard you get a sense of just how safe the castle was with its towers and gates and flag flying high and i found it quite amazing that something that old is still standing and being used everyday not just as an visitor attraction but as a crown court and still having some say in the law of the land.
+The medieval castle itself is stunning with its different brickwork from different centuries of building and once inside the courtyard you get a sense of just how safe the castle was with its towers and gates and flag flying high and I found it quite amazing that something that old is still standing and being used every day not just as a visitor attraction but as a crown court and still having some say in the law of the land.

-It was too early for us to get on the next tour when we arrived so we headed into the cafe/ticket office for a cup of coffee and I was pleasantly surprised at the range of speciality drinks like the mint mocchiato that made the early morning start a little better and the range of food you can have is limited to what i would call light bites, we just had some toast as it was early in the morning but the cake case was full of some very delicious looking treats. they also had a selection of kids meals which looked good value although i think the cakes were more appealing to the kids i saw.
+It was too early for us to get on the next tour inside the castle when we arrived so we headed into the cafe/ticket office for a cup of coffee and I was pleasantly surprised at the range of speciality drinks like the mint macchiato that made the early morning start a little better and the range of food you can have is limited to what I would call light bites, we just had some toast as it was early in the morning but the cake case was full of some very delicious looking treats. they also had a selection of kids meals which looked good value although I think the cakes were more appealing to the kids I saw.

-The tour of the castle while it was informative it seemed only aimed at adults and dare I say academics as their was a lot of comments like “of course you all know about the 18th century......” and you are not allowed to walk around and look at things even though parts of the castle had displays about the history of the rooms you were in you wear not given time to actually read them.
+The tour of Lancaster castle while it was very informative it seemed only aimed at adults and dare I say academics as there was a lot of comments like “of course you all know about the 18th century......” and you are not allowed to walk around and look at things even though parts of the castle had displays about the history of the rooms you were in you wear not given time to actually read them.

-The weather was amazing blue sky and sunshine all day which actually lead us to explore and find the roman baths which is signposted and really easy to find, just round the back of the castle just past the Lancaster priory.
-Although the baths are a little underwhelming and are overgrown by plants it was humbling to think a few centuries ago this pile of rock was the sophistication and my son was really disappointed and described it as “just rocks and mud” it was interesting to get an insight into the roman world.
+The weather was amazing blue sky and sunshine all day which actually lead us to explore and find the roman baths which are signposted and are really easy to find, just round the back of the castle just past the Lancaster Priory.
+Although the Roman baths are a little underwhelming and are overgrown by plants it was humbling to think a few centuries ago this pile of rocks was the height of sophistication.
+The baths are not something the kids will love, my son was really disappointed and described it as “just rocks and mud” it was interesting to get an insight into the Roman world.